Why an Operator?

 - Add your Custom Resource (CR) to your live Kubernetes cluster and watch your Operator in action!

-- After you are satisifed with your work, use the SDK CLI to build and generate the Operator Deployment manifests.
+- After you are satisifed with your work, run some Makefile commands to build and generate the Operator Deployment manifests.

 - Optionally add additional APIs and Controllers using the SDK CLI.